rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 ```

-The above command will use these certificates to generate the tls config to communicate with postgres securely.
+The above command will use these certificates to generate the TLS config to communicate with PostgreSQL securely.

 ### Insecure Method
 Run the following command on each server to install k3s and connect it to the database insecurely.